 However, the pre-service teachers must, as well, develop their cognitive knowledge in the key microteaching skills through reflection along the context of independent knowledge, collaborative activities, lesson plan design and material design.
-This stage was used to generate the skill of variation, skill of explanation, skill of questioning and skill of reinforcement in line with some subskills that emphasises students" contribution and active participation, all these activities are at play during the knowledge construction stage among the pre-service teachers in the sub-skills below:
+This stage was used to generate the skill of variation, skill of explanation, skill of questioning and skill of reinforcement in line with some sub-skills that emphasises students' contribution and active participation, all these activities are at play during the knowledge construction stage among the pre-service teachers in the sub-skills below:

-Class is interesting to students with relevant resource material Teacher allow student to actively participate in class Asking clear, short and simple question Teacher used easy flow of ideas from known to unknown Teacher acknowledged learners contribution
+Class is interesting to students with relevant resource material Teacher allow student to actively participate in class Asking clear, short and simple question Teacher used easy flow of ideas from known to unknown Teacher acknowledged learners contribution classroom.
+It is obvious in this present century that meaningful learning activities barely take place without an element of technological.

-Conversely, the learning environment that the university should develop must promote the key 21st century skills to support the building of technological knowledge.
-Technology is central in the KACIT model as one of the vital elements of 21st century teaching skills that allow pre-service teachers to master effectively how to prepare for successful learning activities in a constructivist classroom.
-It is obvious in this present century that meaningful learning activities barely take place without any technological tools.
 Consequently, the pre-service teachers learning environment should not only promote the 21st century skills but emphasises technological tools as an element to support effective teaching presentations.
 In the KACIT model, the process of acquiring knowledge and constructing the knowledge for implementation require the use of a simple technological tool.
 In light of the TPACK assumption of content and pedagogical knowledge and the exposure of technology in the UWC teacher education programmes, it is expected that the pre-service teachers present their teaching using the cell phone as a recording device and sending the video presentations through Google Drive for review and feedback.